jake-knerr/chess/README.md

 #### States are applied to content for styling that may change during runtime or for initial configuration.

-In other more simple terms, a state is for anything that may vary either when created or change in realtime due to user interaction.
+In other more simple terms, a state is for anything that may vary either when created or in realtime due to user interaction.

 They should not be used for default styling.

 > If a rule is dynamic and applied indeterminately — it could be due to user interaction like a click — then a state is appropriate.

+> Also, if a style rule can vary based on the content's initial configuration, then a state is appropriate.

 ```css
 .btn {